Important things you need to know

-We’ll add details about your insurance policy to the Motor Insurance Database (MID) which is managed by the Motor Insurers’ Bureau (MIB).
+We will add details about your insurance policy to the Motor Insurance Database (MID), which is managed by the Motor Insurers’ Bureau (MIB).
 The MID and the data stored on it may be used by the Police, the DVLA, the DVANI, the Insurance Fraud Bureau and other bodies permitted by law for purposes not limited to but including:

-If you’re involved in a road traffic accident (either in the UK or abroad), insurers and/or the MIB may search the MID to obtain relevant information.
+If you are involved in a road traffic accident (either in the UK or abroad), insurers and/or the MIB may search the MID to obtain relevant information.
 Other persons (including their appointed representatives) pursuing a claim in respect of a road traffic accident (including foreign citizens) may also obtain relevant information held on the MID.

 It’s important that the MID holds your correct registration number.
-If not, you risk the Police seizing your vehicle.
+If it doesn’t, you risk the police seizing your vehicle.
 You can check that your registration number is shown on the MID at askmid.com

-If you make a claim and give us consent, we’ll get medical information from the relevant health provider, e.g. doctor or hospital.
-In an emergency we’ll manage claims as appropriate, until we are able to get consent
+If you make a claim and give us consent, we will get medical information from the relevant health provider, e.g. doctor or hospital.
+In an emergency we will manage claims as appropriate, until we are able to get consent.

-If you make a claim and give us your consent, we may choose to get medical information on your pet from the relevant animal healthcare provider, using your information.
+If you make a claim and give us your consent, we may choose to get medical information on your pet from the relevant animal healthcare provider.

 We collect and use information about claimants (including children under the age of 18) and witnesses, in order to process or pursue a claim.

-Information may be given to us by law enforcement agencies (e.g. the police) about an incident which may result in a claim or may affect a policy or on going claim.
+Information may be shared between us and law enforcement agencies (e.g. the police) about an incident, which may result in a claim or may affect a policy or ongoing claim.

-We can only talk about the policy to you or someone we’re satisfied that you’ve authorised to talk to us, on your behalf, after we have carried out data security checks.
+We can only talk about the policy to you or someone we are satisfied that you have authorised to talk to us, on your behalf, after we have carried out data security checks.